kzzhang/Mortal-Kombat/README.md

 Choose one of two characters and fight for victory against your friends in glorious real-time combat.
 Let the fight begin!

+-Authored by Kevin Zhang and Amirthan Soothivanan for 2014 ICS3U summative